You are here: Home > Human Rights Statistics > Statistics on War & Conflict > Statistics on Arms Trade

 4. Small arms

 12 billion bullets are produced every year- enough to kill everyone on earth twice.
 In fact, every minute, one person is killed by armed violence.
 There are almost 1 billion guns in the world (of which about a quarter billion are in the U.S.).
 Guns or other light weapons are involved in roughly 60% of all human rights violations.
 Three quarters of all the weapons in the world – light and heavy – are supplied by the 5 permanent members of the UN Security Council plus Germany.
-One third by the U.S. (Although in 2011, exports by the U.S. rose to 3 quarters of the total market).
+One third by the U.S. In 2011, exports of arms by the U.S. rose to 3 quarters of the total market.

 Global transfers of large conventional weapons such as tanks and planes were 24% higher in 2007-2011 than in 2002-2006, according to new data from the Stockholm International Peace Research Institute.